Undergraduate Catalog 2024-2025

 1. Complete all designated prerequisite courses.

-5. Students may be asked to participate in a preadmission interview and/or testing.
+7. Students may be asked to participate in a preadmission interview and/or standardized testing.
+Please see the School of Nursing and Allied Health website for details.

 Program Requirements (57 hours)